-An innovative study with breast cancer survivors, entitled RX For Better Breast Health, is underway at the Cancer Therapy & Research Center (CTRC).
+An innovative study with breast cancer survivors, entitled RX For Better Breast Health, is underway at the UT Health San Antonio MD Anderson Cancer Center.

 The study, funded by the Susan G. Komen Foundation, focuses on learning how certain foods with disease-fighting properties may reduce the risk of cancer recurrence.

-The research is being led by Dr. Amelie Ramirez, P.H., professor and director of the Institute for Health Promotion Research (IHPR) at the UT Health Science Center in San Antonio.
+The research is being led by Dr. Amelie Ramirez, P.H., professor and director of the Institute for Health Promotion Research (IHPR) at UT Health San Antonio.

-The study’s co-principal is Dr. Michael Wargovich, a professor of molecular medicine and holder of the CTRC Council’s Distinguished Chair in Oncology.
+The study’s co-principal is Dr. Michael Wargovich, a professor of molecular medicine and holder of the Cancer Center Council’s Distinguished Chair in Oncology.